Unity-Technologies/ClusterDisplay/source/com.unity.cluster-display/Documentation~/sample-projects.md

 # Sample Projects

-## QuadroSyncTest
+## Spinning Cube

-This sample shows a spinning cube on a background with moving lines, while introducing random "freezes".
+This sample is included with the `com.unity.cluster-display.graphics` package and can be installed using the Package Manager.
+It shows a spinning cube on a background with moving lines.

 It tests the following features:
 * Network synchronization
 * Swap barriers (if Quadro Sync is present)
 * Time synchronization (spinning animation uses the Timeline)
-* Recovery from random hangs

 TODO: Screenshots, how to run